Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-Thus far, we have examined balanced networks under the condition given by Eq.(\ref{pedagogical_g}), which was introduced so that the balance equations, Eqs.(\ref{balance_equation}), are automatically satisfied.
+Thus far, we have examined balanced networks with parameter values satisfying the condition in Eq.(\ref{pedagogical_g}).
 In this section, we briefly mention what happens if this condition is not satisfied.
 As in a previous study \cite{PhysRevX.5.041030}, if the balance equation is not degenerate, the mean activities of the neuronal populations take a set of constant values uniquely determined by the balance equations, or else diverge.
 The remaining cases are described with two parameters $\alpha $ and $\beta $ as

 By definition, the parameter $\alpha $ is interpreted as the magnitude of ferromagnetic interaction, while $\beta $ is interpreted as the relative gain of the synaptic input to inhibitory neurons.
 The case we have examined in the previous sections corresponds to $(\alpha ,\beta)=(0,1)$.
-We next consider the fluctuations in the mean activity by calculating their mean and variance averaged over a long period of simulations and noting how they change as the value of $\alpha $ or $\beta $ deviates from $(\alpha ,\beta)=(0,1)$ [Fig.\ref{figure_unbalanced}(a) and (b)].
+We examine the fluctuations in the mean activity by calculating their mean and variance averaged over a long period of simulations and by observing how they change as the value of $\alpha $ or $\beta $ deviates from $(\alpha ,\beta)=(0,1)$ [Fig.\ref{figure_unbalanced}(a) and (b)].
 We find that the mean activity diverges as $\alpha$ increases or $\beta $ decreases, while the variance of the fluctuations decays to zero as $\alpha $ decreases or $\beta $ increases.
-As shown in Fig.\ref{figure_unbalanced}(a) and (b), the rate of this divergence and decay is proportional to $\sqrt{N}$, which indicates that in the $N\rightarrow \infty$, the macroscopic dynamics of the network are divergent for $\alpha \neq 0$, $\beta =1$ and trivial for $\alpha =0$, $\beta \neq 1$.
+As shown in Fig.\ref{figure_unbalanced}(a) and (b), the rate of this divergence and decay is proportional to $\sqrt{N}$, which indicates that in the $N\rightarrow \infty$, the macroscopic dynamics of the network are divergent or trivial for $\alpha \neq 0$, $\beta =1$ and $\alpha =0$, $\beta \neq 1$.

 This behavior can be understood by first examining $O(1/\sqrt{N})$ values of $g_0$ and then taking the $g_0 \rightarrow \infty $ limit.
-As shown in a previous study \cite{PhysRevX.5.041030}, for $g_{k\ell }\propto 1/\sqrt{N}$, the dynamics of the mean activity are no longer subject to the balance between strong excitation and inhibition, and instead, are described by a simpler MFT:
+As shown in a previous study \cite{PhysRevX.5.041030}, for $g_{k\ell }\propto 1/\sqrt{N}$, the dynamics of the mean activity are no longer subject to the balance between strong excitation and inhibition but instead are described by a simpler MFT: